matrix-org/matrix-spec/content/client-server-api/modules/third_party_invites.md

-### Third party invites
+### Third-party invites

-This module adds in support for inviting new members to a room where their Matrix user ID is not known, instead addressing them by a third party identifier such as an email address.
-There are two flows here; one if a Matrix user ID is known for the third party identifier, and one if not.
-Either way, the client calls `/invite` with the details of the third party identifier.
+This module adds in support for inviting new members to a room where their Matrix user ID is not known, instead addressing them by a third-party identifier such as an email address.
+There are two flows here; one if a Matrix user ID is known for the third-party identifier, and one if not.
+Either way, the client calls `/invite` with the details of the third-party identifier.

 The homeserver asks the identity server whether a Matrix user ID is known for that identifier: